 • McNair scholars have successfully attained their PhDs from some of the country’s top graduate schools including Stanford, UC Berkeley, UCLA, Harvard, UT Austin, and USC.

-• Students in GMRP cohort programs present their research during the annual UCLA Undergraduate Research Week and many have been awarded Dean’s Prizes in recognition of their work.
+• Students in GPS cohort programs present their research during the annual UCLA Undergraduate Research Week and many have been awarded Dean’s Prizes in recognition of their work.

 Center for Community College Partnerships